TheBinaryNinja/tvapp2/docs/docs/install/index.md

     This is useful for quick launches, but is not time efficient if you plan to use this container long-term.

+    This requires a longer command that must be used each time you wish to bring the container up.

 -   :material-circle: &nbsp; [docker compose](docker-compose.md)

     ---

-    Spin up the TVApp2 container by creating a `docker-compose.yml` file which will store all of your variables, volumes, properties, and any labels that you may need the container to utilize.
+    Spin up the TVApp2 container by creating a `📄 docker-compose.yml` file which will store all of your options such as env variables, mounted volumes, and labels.

+    To bring the container up, `cd` into the folder with the `📄 docker-compose.yml` file, and run the
+    command `docker compose up -d`.

 </div>